edwinmillan/ConcurrencyMQ/README.md

 ## TODO

-Incorporate some message encryption to see how that flows.
+- ~~Incorporate some message encryption to see how that flows.~~
+- Do this with FastAPI